TritonDataCenter/rfd/rfd/0036/projects/triton-projects-cli.md

 ## `triton project update (-m <path to project manifest>| project manifest on STDIN) [--rolling=<positive int>] [--(canary|count)=<positive int>] [--previous=<version uuid>] [(-f|--force)]`

-if all validation checks pass, this will add a new project version with the given manifest, set that project version as the default, and trigger a `reprovision` of all service instances to the new version.
+If all validation checks pass, this will add a new project version with the given manifest, set that project version as the default, and trigger a `reprovision` of for services that have been changed by the new manifest.

 ### Validation checks